mdsakibulhasansanto/draw_my_signature/README.md

 [![pub package](https://img.shields.io/pub/v/draw_my_signature.svg)](https://pub.dev/packages/draw_my_signature)

-A Flutter plugin providing a customizable signature pad widget with ability to set stroke color, stroke width, background color, and save signatures as PNG images.
+A Flutter plugin providing a customizable signature pad widget with the ability to set stroke color, stroke width, background color, and save signatures as PNG images.
 This is a native Flutter implementation, so it supports all platforms.